Overlanding Gear You Actually Need (Updated)

 Over the years, we’ve shown you an assortment of must-have overland essentials and cutting-edge gear.
 Items such as Fridge Freezers, propane-powered cook tops, and foldable camping chairs are all staples in the overland world, but there are plenty of more basic items that often get overlooked.
-In this article, we’re focusing on some of our real-world experiences with our camping gear we frequently use and tips for getting the most out of our commonly asked-about upgrade—our roof top tent.
+To help you find what's actually important to bring along with you, we've complied this list of camping gear you'll really need when you're out there in the wilds, based on our real-world experiences.
+Of course, that includes tips for getting the most out of one of the most popular upgrades—a roof top tent.

 Our go-to camping rig these days is our 2018 Chevy Colorado ZR2.
 Given the ZR2 is such a great off-road platform out of the gate, we’ve found that opting for a taller-than-stock set of 265/70R17 Nitto Ridge Grapplers and Z-Series cap from ARE have been all the upgrade items we need.
 The most commonly asked about feature on the truck is by far our Simpson Series III roof top tent from ARB.
 Though it’s a bit bulky to move on and off the truck, you can do so with two people.
 The constant question we field is: "how big of a hit to your fuel economy is it?"
 The short answer is around 1.5 miles per gallon.
 While that can be worse if we’re really pushing it on the highway, given the ZR2 isn’t the most aerodynamic to begin with, it’s not so bad that we wouldn’t recommend it.
 The fact that we can essentially pull off anywhere we like and setup it up in just a few minutes makes the small fuel economy hit worth it.